Medically reviewed by Drugs.com. Last updated on Aug 23, 2022.

 Nail fungus is a common infection of the nail.
 It begins as a white or yellow-brown spot under the tip of your fingernail or toenail.
 As the fungal infection goes deeper, the nail may discolor, thicken and crumble at the edge.
-It can affect several nails.
+Nail fungus can affect several nails.

 If your condition is mild and not bothering you, you may not need treatment.
 If your nail fungus is painful and has caused thickened nails, self-care steps and medications may help.
 But even if treatment is successful, nail fungus often comes back.

 Nail fungus is also called onychomycosis (on-ih-koh-my-KOH-sis).
 When fungus infects the areas between your toes and the skin of your feet, it's called athlete's foot (tinea pedis).

 - Brittle, crumbly or ragged